 Students who are not enrolled in Modern Hebrew classes, but who wish to demonstrate knowledge sufficient to meet the undergraduate foreign language requirement, may take a Proficiency Exam.
 In order to schedule an exam, contact Dr. Khazzam-Horovitz.
 The test covers material from all three quarters of Elementary Modern Hebrew (MODHEB 101,102, 103), and students must pass this test with a score of 75 or higher.

-Graduate students taking Modern Hebrew language classes should enroll in MODHEB 511, 512, 513 or MODHEB 521, 522, 523, and must receive a minimum final grade of 2.7 in order to earn credit toward their degrees.
+Graduate students taking Modern Hebrew language classes must receive a minimum final grade of 2.7 in order to earn credit toward their degrees.

 Individuals applying for admission to undergraduate programs at the University of Washington are required to have completed 2 years of high school foreign language classes.
 Those who have not met this requirement (and so have a “deficiency” in their application), may take what is called a Deficiency Exam to demonstrate sufficient knowledge of Modern Hebrew.
 The exam covers material from the first two quarters of Elementary Modern Hebrew (MODHEB 101,102).
 Students must pass this test with a score of 75 or higher.
 In order to schedule an exam, contact Dr. Khazzam-Horovitz.

 The first year of Modern Hebrew at the University of Washington is roughly equivalent to Level Aleph at Hebrew University Ulpan; the second year is roughly equivalent to Level Bet.